 What should you pack for a Costa Rica family vacation?
-You booked a trip to Costa Rica in the green (rainy) season?
+So, you booked a trip to Costa Rica in the green (rainy) season?
 Yay!
 We think Costa Rica is one of the most magical places on earth!

 Although it’s slightly smaller than West Virginia, Costa Rica has 5 different climate zones (and even those zones are made up of micro-climates).
 So if your itinerary has you trekking from the jungle to the cloud forest to the beach, chances are you’re trying to figure out exactly what you need- and for those of us who love to pack light- what you don’t need.